paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 (method_6_5_4_3)=
 #### Monte Carlo methods strengths and limitations

 One of the biggest strengths of the Monte Carlo approach is its simplicity: The generation of random numbers, even using standard software is generally straightforward for most probability distributions.
-In addition, (crude) Monte Carlo is certainly the most intuitive way to propagate uncertainties through a Physics of Failure model, whether it is defined by an analytic function or a numerical model.
+In addition, (crude) Monte Carlo is certainly the most intuitive way to propagate uncertainties through a {term}`Physics of Failure <Physics of failure>` model, whether it is defined by an analytic function or a numerical model.

 Unfortunately, the simplicity of crude Monte Carlo comes at a cost, requiring a large computational effort to perform a sufficient number of simulations for a stable reliability estimate.
 How many simulations are required depends on the (expected) probability of failure and the required accuracy of the results.
 A simple rule-of-thumb is provided by the following relationship: